learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 ### Week 6: Databases & Firebase

 **Day 1: Introduction to Databases and Firebase**
+- Create account with FireBase
+- How to connect Firebase with Xcode
+- Download the package manager

 **Day 2: Firebase Authentication**

+- Discover all sign-up methods
+- Building full login and signup functionality
+- How to restore a password

 **Day 3: Firebase Cloud Firestore**

+- Uploading Date from Xcode to the Firestore
+- Download Date from Firestore to the Xcode
+- How to deal with the data using CRUD operation

 **Day 4: Firebase Storage**

+- Difference between Firebase Storage and Cloud Firestore
+- Upload/Download files including:
+   - Upload/Download to NSData in memory
+   - Download to an NSURL representing a file on a device
+   - Generate an NSURL representing the file online

 **Day 5: Project 3 - Social Media App (Contd.)**

 - Learners will continue working on Project 3